BigPurpleGoose/lumat-color/docs/DOCUMENTATION.md

 ## Quick Start

-### What is Lumat-Radix?
+### What is Lumat-Color?

-Lumat-Radix is a professional color scale designer that generates perceptually uniform color scales using the OKLCH color space.
+Lumat-Color is a professional color scale designer that generates perceptually uniform color scales using the OKLCH color space.
 It features advanced contrast modes, accessibility tools, and multiple export formats optimized for modern design systems.

 **Key Benefits:**